edbrannin/library-status-checker/README.markdown

 Automatically check if your books are due.

-Extra annoyica if they're overdue.
+Extra annoyance if they're overdue.

 ## Wait what?